jjcapellan/SIXDB/README.md

 //
 // Simple function that receives the query result from SIDB methods and show it on console.
-// The result can be a single object or an object array.
+// The result received can be a single object or an object array.
 //
 //
 function readerCallback(queryResult) {